-- 1. Locate the circuit board. - 2.
+- 1. LOCATE the circuit board for each In-Wall slideout. - 2.
 PRESS the MODE button six (6) times quickly, then PRESS a seventh (7th) time and HOLD for approximately five (5) seconds. - 3.
-The RED and GREEN LED lights will begin to flash, confirming the override mode. - 4.
-Release the MODE button. - 5.
+The RED and GREEN LED lights will begin to flash, confirming the override mode. - Release the MODE button. - 5.
 Back inside the RV, PRESS and HOLD the Slide Room 2 switch IN button until the room retracts completely.